kzwang/elasticsearch-transport-redis/README.md

 Mapped to REST **GET** request, key is the URI (with parameters), returns same JSON result as REST

 ### SET
-Mapped to REST **POST** request, key is the URI (with parameters), value is REST body, returns same JSON result as REST
+Mapped to REST **POST** request, key is the URI (with parameters), value is REST body, by default returns `OK` for success and `Error` for fail, can be configured to return same JSON response as REST
+Can optionally add `PUT` keywords before REST body to use **PUT** request. e.g. `PUT{"test":true}`

 ### DELETE
-Mapped to REST **DELETE** request, key is the URI (with parameters), returns 1 for success and 0 for fail
+Mapped to REST **DELETE** request, key is the URI (with parameters), by default returns 1 for success and 0 for fail, can be configured to return same JSON response as REST

 ### EXISTS
 Mapped to REST **HEAD** request, key is the URI (with parameters), returns 1 for exists and 0 for not exists or fail